rodionpotachin/iot-air-quality-healthlamp-project/README.md

 ![Intro](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/Intro.png?raw=true)

-HealthLamp Air is a hardware IOT project based on the ESP8266 microchip.
+HealthLamp Air is a hardware IoT project based on the ESP8266 microchip.
 It's designed to measure, record and visualize the quality of air in your house in real time.

 # Design & development